emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <br>
 After running the three queries on each of the hourly datasets, I was confident everything uploaded correctly.
-Because the datasets shared some common data (like ID and activity hour) but each also contained different information (such as calories, steps, and intensities), I combined them into one complete 'hourly' dataset.
+Because the datasets shared some common data (like ID and activity hour) but each also contained different information (such as calories, steps, and intensities), I combined them into one comprehensive hourly dataset.
 <br>